Electronic manifolds for extrapolative alloy discovery: Background

 \subsubsection{Gaussian Process Regression}

 We employ Gaussian Process Regression (GPR)\cite{rasmussen_gaussian_2010} to model the mapping between the low-dimensional structural features (PC scores) and the material properties.
 GPR provides a non-parametric, probabilistic framework that yields both a predictive mean and a variance, which is essential for uncertainty quantification.
-The covariance between inputs is computed using the Automatic Relevance Determination Squared Exponential (ARDSE)\cite{rasmussen_gaussian_2006} kernel:
+The covariance between inputs is computed using an Automatic Relevance Determination Squared Exponential (ARDSE)\cite{rasmussen_gaussian_2006} kernel:

 where $\sigma_s^2$ scales the output variance, $l_d$ represents the characteristic length-scale for feature dimension $d$, and $\sigma_n^2$ accounts for observation noise.
 The ARDSE kernel allows the model to inherently determine the relevance of each principal component, weighting them according to their influence on the target property.
 This choice reflects the expectation that different principal components encode distinct physical scales, e.g., mean density versus local disorder, and allows the GP to adapt its sensitivity accordingly.
+All hyperparameters are optimised by maximising the log marginal likelihood using the Adam\cite{kingma_adam_2017} optimiser for 200 epochs at a learning rate of 0.1.